 - .4 two means of escape shall be provided from the main machinery control room and main workshop within a machinery space.
-At least one of these escape routes shall provide a continuous fire shelter to a safe position outside the machinery space. - 4.5.11 In fishing vessels one mean of escape from machinery spaces of category A may be dispensed for spaces that are entered only occasionally and the maximum travel distance to the door (hatch) leading directly onto open deck from the control stations of the equipment located in the space is 5 m or less.
-In cargo ships of other types less than 1000 gross tonnage, the Register may dispense with one of the means of escape from machinery spaces of category A, due regard being paid to the dimension and disposition of the upper part of the space.
-In addition, the means of escape in these ships need not comply with the requirements for an enclosure listed in 4.5.10.1. - 4.5.12 From each machinery space other than that of category A, at least two escape routes shall be provided except for spaces that are entered only occasionally, and for spaces where the maximum travel distance to the door (hatch) is 5 m or less. - N ot e.
+At least one of these escape routes shall provide a continuous fire shelter to a safe position outside the machinery space. - 4.5.11 In fishing vessels of more than 1000 gross tonnage one means of escape from machinery spaces of category A may be provided on the condition that it leads directly onto the open deck, the spaces are entered only periodically and the maximum travel distance to the door (hatch) leading directly onto open deck from the control stations of the equipment located in the space is 5 m or less.
+In cargo ships of less than 1000 gross tonnage, the Register may dispense with one of the means of escape from machinery spaces of category A, due regard being paid to the dimension and disposition of the upper part of the space.
+In addition, the means of escape in these ships need not comply with the requirements for an enclosure listed in paragraph 4.5.10.1. - 4.5.12 From each machinery space other than that of category A, at least two escape routes shall be provided except for spaces that are entered only occasionally, and for spaces where the maximum travel distance to the door (hatch) is 5 m or less. - Note.
 The travel distance shall be measured from any point normally accessible to the crew, taking into account machinery and equipment within the space. - 4.5.13 In addition to the requirements of 4.5.12, the steering gear space of a cargo ship shall comply with the following requirements: - .1 steering gear spaces which do not contain the emergency steering position need only have one means of escape.
 The local steering position is considered to be an emergency steering position if a separate emergency steering position is not provided;- - .2 steering gear spaces containing the emergency steering position can have one means of escape provided it leads directly onto the open deck.
-Otherwise, two means of escape shall be provided but they do not need to lead directly onto the open deck; - .3 escape routes that pass only through stairways and/or corridors are considered as providing a "direct access to the open deck" if they have continuous fire shelter equivalent to steering gear spaces or stairways and corridors, whichever is greater. - 4.5.14 The escape routes from shaft tunnels and pipe ducts shall be enclosed in watertight trunks carried to above the bulkhead deck or the uppermost waterline.
+Otherwise, two means of escape shall be provided but they do not need to lead directly onto the open deck; - .3 escape routes that pass only through stairways and/or corridors are considered as providing "direct access to the open deck" if outside the steering gear spaces they have continuous fire shelter equivalent to steering gear spaces or stairways and corridors, whichever is greater. - 4.5.14 The escape routes from shaft tunnels and pipe ducts shall be enclosed in watertight trunks carried to above the bulkhead deck or the uppermost waterline.